aliemteam/aliemcards/cards/methanol/card.md

 General concepts for all 3 toxic alcohols:

 -   Parent compounds (not metabolites) cause high osmolal gap
--   When NAD depleted, pyruvate converts to lactate --&gt; causes lactic acidosis
+-   When NAD depleted, pyruvate converts to lactate - which then causes lactic acidosis
 -   See metabolism of alcohols diagram below

 ## Methanol: Factoids